dsms5270/dsms5270/README.md

 - 👋 Hi, I’m Minsu Jang
 - 👀 I’m interested in anaylyzing data
 - 🌱 I’m currently learning data science with SQL, R and Python
-- :computer: (2019.6-2021.2) Worked as a platform operation manager and business planner for about 2 years
+- :computer: (2019.6-2021.2) Worked as a platform operation manager and business planner for about 2 years at Future Stream Networks
 - :star2: Preparing to become a data analyst!

 \